jessicaengel451/ArduinoNanoCircuit-UnpluggedLab/README.md

 1. Blinking LED

    - Connect an LED to `pin 3`.
-   - Code to blink the LED on and off.
+   - Blinks the LED on and off.

 1. Fading LED

    - Connect an LED to `pin 5`.
-   - Code to gradually change the LED brightness.
+   - Gradually changse the LED brightness.

 1. DC Motor

    - Connect a DC motor to `pin 9`.
-   - Code to control the motor speed and direction.
+   - Ccontrols the motor speed and direction.

 1. Potentiometer Control

    - Connect a potentiometer to `A0`.
    - Connect an LED to `pin 10`.
-   - Code to adjust LED brightness with the potentiometer.
+   - Adjusts LED brightness with the potentiometer.

 1. Photoresistor Control

    - Connect a photoresistor to `A1`.
    - Connect an LED to `pin 4`.
-   - Code to turn on an LED based on light levels.
+   - Turns on an LED based on light levels near photoresistor.

 1. Slide Switch Control

    - Connect a slide switch to `pin 2`.
    - Connect an LED to `pin 8`.
-   - Code to toggle an LED with the switch.
+   - Toggle an LED with the switch.

 1. Push Button Control

    - Connect a push button to `pin 7`.
    - Connect an LED to `pin 11`.
-   - Code to control an LED with the button.
+   - Controls an LED with the button.

 ## Programming the Arduino Nano